Deltares/dfm_tools/README.rst

 - Install the code from github via pip:
 	- open command window
-	- ``conda create --name dfm_tools_env python=3.7 spyder-kernels==0.*`` (creating a venv is optional but recommended)
+	- ``conda create --name dfm_tools_env python=3.7`` (creating a venv is optional but recommended)
 	- ``conda activate dfm_tools_env``
 	- ``python -m pip install git+https://github.com/openearth/dfm_tools.git`` (this also installs all required packages) (this also updates it to the latest version if you already installed it before)
 	- test by printing dfm_tools version number: ``python -c "import dfm_tools; print(dfm_tools.__version__)"`` (this should just work)
 	- test by importing shapely.geometry: ``python -c "import shapely.geometry"`` (if you get an error, look at the known bugs section in this readme.
 You will need this when slicing data)

 - Use it in your scripts:
-	- launch Spyder: open anaconda navigator, select dfm_tools_env from the drop down menu, launch Spyder from here
+	- launch Spyder: open anaconda navigator, select dfm_tools_env from the drop down menu, install Spyder here, launch Spyder from here
-	- Note: if you don't want to start Spyder via anaconda navigator, see developer information for an alternative method to link Spyder to your venv
+	- Note: if you don't want to start Spyder via anaconda navigator (and install Spyder for each environment separately), see developer information for an alternative method to link Spyder to your venv
-	- Note: if you get an error related to ``spyder-kernels``, check the known bugs section
 	- from dfm_tools.get_nc import get_netdata, get_ncmodeldata, plot_netmapdata
 	- check scripts in tests folder on github for examples